opus1993/pubrepo/content/post/AI-and-Data-Strategy/index.md

 A lack of data acumen across the business is a central challenge faced by consumers of analytics.
 Undergraduate education for all majors in recent decades has certainly not kept up.
 Everyone at any level, C-level to new employees, should be looking into data the same way that you were expected to start using e-mail 25 years ago.

 Recognizing the need, DataCamp offers a 4-hour interactive video-based series [Data Science for Business](https://www.datacamp.com/courses/data-science-for-business) that is a good start.
-Get ahead of the curve and learn the basics now.
-In the mean time, many companies are organized with multiple business units reporting to the CEO, along with a standalone digital AI unit, where the company can matrix in AI talent to the different divisions to drive widespread education and cross-functional projects.
+Get ahead of the curve and learn a few basics now.
+In addition, many companies are organizing with multiple business units reporting to the CEO, along with a standalone digital AI unit, where the company can matrix in AI talent to different divisions to drive widespread education and cross-functional projects.

 ![AI hubs](https://d6hi0znd7umn4.cloudfront.net/content/uploads/2018/12/AITransformationPlaybook1-768x576.png)